motherjones/us-color-coded-map/README.md

 Et voila!
 You have a svg map hooked up to live data in a Google spreadsheet.
 When you make changes to the spreadsheet data, the map will automatically render those changes.
 Neat, huh?

-Now you can add some bells and whistles, like color, tooltips, hover states, transitions.
+Now you can add some bells and whistles to the map and info boxes, such as color fills, hover states, and transitions.

 ### 3) Style your Super Simple SVG Map